cmdalbem/portfolio/src/pages/ciclomapa/index.md

     }'>
 </results-banner>

-We've just finished this research, and our main conclusions have been:
+Our main conclusions have been:
-* We validated is innovative, i.e. there isn't an alternative tool that does what we do, and that it already brings value to the community by facilitating the visualization and download of OSM data.
+* We validated CicloMapa is innovative, i.e. there isn't an alternative tool that does what we do, and that it already brings value to the community by facilitating the visualization and download of OSM data.
-* The tool, however, is considered to be in an early stage and has a big untapped potential.
+* However, the tool is considered to be in an early stage and has a big untapped potential.
 We gathered several suggestions of little improvements that would "round up the edges" and increase the impact of the product.
-We've also identified that we can improve our advertising of the app and OSM knowledge with tutorials, events and more partnerships with local organizations.
+* We can improve our advertising of the app and OSM knowledge with tutorials, events and more partnerships with local organizations.
-* We still don't have clarity that more costly features (such as an interactive bike paths editor to manipulate OSM data) have better ROI than the already mentioned low-hanging fruits.
+* We still don't have clarity that more costly features, such as in-app Bike Path Editor, have better ROI than the already mentioned low-hanging fruits.
 Also there's no clear indicative that the product should be pivoted, like changing our Customer Segments or main objectives.

 This will help us to plan the next steps, which I'll update here as soon as we have news. :)